ASFHyP3/hyp3-docs/docs/using/downloading.md

   any products that have already been successfully downloaded and continue with the remaining items.
 - To use this option, you must have a Python installation available on your computer.

-#### Download All

-Chrome users may find the **Download All** option useful.
-This option takes advantage of the multi-threading capability in Chrome to download several items at a time.

 #### Copy URLs
 You can also click on **Copy URLs** (located next to the Data Download button) to copy a list of the download URLs for the files in your Download Queue, which you can then paste into your own download script or use with the